Don’t have time to read? Then give it a listen.

 You have finally made a to-do list.
 You decide to work on the Math Assignment tomorrow.
 The next day, you start.
-You open the book and find on the assignment there’s Algebra, Geometry, Trigonometry and Calculus.
-To make it worse, there’s like three chapters in each of them.
+You open the book and find on the assignment there’s Algebra, Geometry, Trigonometry, and Calculus.
+To make it worse, there are like three chapters in each of them.
 At this stage, you might get dizzy seeing the great amount of work you need to finish.

 Eat your frogs first